jasonsahl/LS-BSR/README.md

 To run the program, the following dependencies are required:

-1. USearch (tested version is 6.0.307), passed as command-line option - only required if a set of gene sequences is not supplied
+1. USearch (tested version is 6.0.307), path is passed as command-line option - only required if a set of gene sequences is not supplied.
+32-bit version should be sufficient.
 2. BioPython, must be in PythonPath
-3.  blastall (tested version is 2.2.25), must be in path as 'blastall'
+3.  blastall (tested version is 2.2.25), must be in path as 'blastall'.
+Known issues seen with v2.2.26
 4. Prodigal (tested version is 2.60), must be in path as 'prodigal' - only required if a set of gene sequences is not supplied
 5. Numpy, must be in PythonPath.
 Numpy is only required for the compare matrices tool.